 Fridge Brilliance: The real reason people are assigned to Class G is unclear results on the aptitude test, which makes it difficult to give them an Artificial Valkyria-amplified role.
 This explains why every single member of Class G can change classes.

 Lavinia once she gets her "Tank Master" Potential (a boost to all stats at practically all times), as that combined with her other potentials can make her nearly unstoppable.
 As she's the tank commander, combine with the above example for even more mayhem.
 Not quite as bad as the previous examples, though, since it's only available in post-game content.

 Flamethrower AP Cs.
-It doesn't have any anti-tank capability, and it dies to a single mine, but then it will kill by itself everything but enemy armor.
+It doesn't have any anti-tank capability, and it dies to a single mine, but it can single-handedly torch, melt, slag, and immolate anything that's not a tank.
 Those, you can leave to the Lancer you stored inside, and if you come across a mine, well, you have an Armored Tech in there, right?
 Or if you don't need to worry about mines, there's space for a unit class of your choice.
 Plop a Fencer in there, and you've basically tripled their first turn movement.
 They'll even take out bunkers, turrets, and cannon towers in a single blow without having to worry about silly things like facing the back of them.

 Goddamn Bats: Despite being one of the most fragile classes, enemy Engineer Elites have the highest evasion rating short of Aces, can inflict status ailments with shocking ease, and can, of course, heal themselves and others.

 Hell Is That Noise: The high-pitched whistle that occurs whenever a V2 (or a Valkyria) fires up the beam of death.
 At least in the first game, it's pretty damn obvious where the Valkyria was at all times.
 Here you can run around a corner and suddenly hear the whistle as you get vaporized.